mvstermind/mini-cli/README.md

 )

 func main() {
-	// Create arguments
-	change := mini.Arg{
+	// Create a bunch of arguments (because one is never enough!) change := mini.Arg{
 		ShortCmd: "c",
 		LongCmd:  "change",
 		Usage:    "Example usage",
-		Required: true,
+		Required: true, // This one’s important!
 	}

 	del := mini.NewArg("c", "delete", "Deletes stuff", true) undo := mini.NewArg("u", "undo", "Undo stuff", true) revert := mini.NewArg("r", "revert", "Reverts stuff", false)

-	// Add arguments to the command
-	cmds := mini.AddArguments(&change, del, undo, revert)
+	// Toss those arguments into your command soup cmds := mini.AddArguments(&change, del, undo, revert)

-	// Execute and get argument values
-	argValues := cmds.Execute()
+	// Stir it all up and get those juicy argument values argValues := cmds.Execute()

-	// Access the value of the "revert" argument fmt.Println(argValues["-r"])
+	// Spill the beans on what "revert" is all about fmt.Println(argValues["-r"])
 }
 ```

-### Features
+### Why You'll Love It ❤️

-- **Minimalistic Design:** Focuses on simplicity and ease of use.
+- **Minimalistic Magic:** Focuses on keeping things simple and easy-peasy. ✨
-- **Flexible Argument Handling:** Easily define and handle command-line arguments.
+- **Flexible as a Rubber Band:** Easily define and handle command-line arguments like a boss.
-- **Auto-generated Command List:** Automatically generates a list of required and available commands when required flags are not passed.
+- **Auto-generated Command List:** If you forget to pass those all-important flags, don’t sweat it! **mini-cli** has your back and will auto-generate a list of what you’re missing. 📝

-### Auto-generated Command List
+### Auto-generated Command List - The Safety Net 🕸️

-If required flags are not passed, `mini-cli` automatically generates a list of required and available commands.
+If you skip out on those required flags, **mini-cli** will jump in and save the day by automatically listing what you need.
+Here’s a sneak peek of what that looks like:

 #### Example Output
 ```